Note: This file is about 140K in size so may take a few seconds to load,

 wives and in time they take on their identity.
 In addition,

-according to the novel, Mahound has a malicious scribe
+according to the novel, Mahound has a malicious scribe who

 deceptively distorts the qur’anic text while recording